microsoft/terminal/doc/specs/#11000 - Marks/Shell-Integration-Marks.md

 * Copy output
 * re-run command

-If we do decide to allow comments in marks (ala "bookmarks"), then we could use the gutter flyout to display the comment, and have the tooltip display that comment.
+To allow comments in marks (ala "bookmarks"), we can use the gutter flyout to display the comment, and have the tooltip display that comment.